Terconazole Vaginal Cream

 - If you have an allergy to any type of nuts or seeds, talk with your doctor.
 Some products have nuts in them.

-- Do not use this medicine if you have belly pain, fever, or bad-smelling vaginal discharge.
+- Do not use terconazole vaginal cream if you have belly pain, fever, or bad-smelling vaginal discharge.
 Talk with your doctor.

 - Do not use terconazole vaginal cream for itching caused by a health problem other than a vaginal yeast infection.
 Talk with the doctor.